SUP Yoga: The Basics

 Unfortunately, modern skies, shrouded in city lights, don’t allow for proper stargazing.
 It’s reported that 90% of the United States population lives with significant light pollution.
 Given the pervasiveness of artificial lights, you’re probably missing out on more stars than you realize.

 If your lake house is in a rural area, you might be part of the lucky 10%.
-On the next clear night, venture to your boat dock and see if you can spot these five sky phenomenons from your lake house.
+On the next clear night, venture to your boat dock and see if you can spot these five sky phenomena from your lake house.

 Constellations